Oxaide research workspace

 Step 101

-We map how the work actually moves today, across inboxes, sheets, finance systems, documents, and approvals.
-Bottlenecks, missing inputs, and review points become visible before anything is built.
+We map how trades, exports, screenshots, notes, and market context move today.
+Bottlenecks, missing inputs, and review boundaries become visible before anything is wired live.

 Step 202

-We shape the workflow around how your team already operates, with human review kept in place where timing, confidence, or compliance matters.
+We shape the workflow around how the trader or team already operates, with human review kept in place where risk, timing, or client-facing outputs matter.

-Runs inside existing tools before asking for change
+Fits existing research tools before asking for change

 Step 303